-For example, assume husband and wife are both age 60.
-The husband can retire at age 60 with a goal of $75,000 per year, while the wife keeps working five more years after the husband retires, then she retires on $25,000 per year.
-Other retirement calculators may not handle this well because they may force both to retire in the same year, with only one combined annual income goal.
+For example, assume husband wife are both age 60.
+The husband can retire at age 60 with a goal of $25,000 a year, while the wife keeps working five more years after the husband retires, then she retires on $75,000 a year.
+Other retirement software may not handle this well because they may force both to retire in the same year, with only one combined annual income goal.

-For example, say someone wants $4,000 per month in today's dollars inflated at 3%, but they also want it to go to $5,000 per month starting at age 70 ending at age 80, inflating at 4%, and then have it go back to the way it was.
+For example, say someone wants $4,000 a month in today's dollars inflated at 3%, but they also want it to go to $5,000 a month starting at age 70 ending at age 80, inflating at 4%, and then have it go back to the way it was.
 You can model all of that, change it year-by-year, and anything else you want.

 This is great for accounting for lowering expenses due to home downsizings, increasing expenses from going into nursing homes, long vacations, etc.

-You can use annual cash flow numbers from other financial planning software that doesn't do retirement plans well, and enter (or integrate) these numbers into the retirement spreadsheet to complement them (that's how RP got started).
+• You can use annual cash flow numbers from other financial planning software that doesn't do retirement plans well, and enter (or integrate) these numbers into the retirement spreadsheet to complement them (that's how RP got started in 1996).
 Then you can format RWR's printed pages to look just like them, to be consistent.

 You can also perform the reverse of this.
 Because RWR is the master of forecasting one's financial future, you can use its end-of-year asset values (after retirement income has been withdrawn) in other modules.
 This is useful when integrating with other comprehensive asset allocation software, or net worth software.
 So you'd let RWR calculate post-withdrawal asset values, then have the net worth and asset allocation modules get them from RWR.

-Our Cash Flow Projector is the best financial tool for using actual projected budget amounts as retirement income goals.
-After calculating how much money you're projected to need in the year you retire, you just link / integrate them into RWR for maximum accuracy.
+• Our Cash Flow Projector is the personal finance tool for using detailed projected budget amounts as retirement income goals.
+After calculating how much money you're projected to need in the year you retire, you'd just link / integrate them into RWR for maximum accuracy.
 Then in every year, RWR will use the most accurate annual income need numbers possible.

-For financial planners, you can use just RWR (without having the Cash Flow Projector) to easily sell disability and/or long-term care insurance by illustrating the long-term effects of disability and/or nursing home, both before retirement and afterwards.
+• For financial planners, you can use just RWR (without having the Cash Flow Projector) to easily sell disability, life, and/or long-term care insurance by illustrating the long-term effects of death, disability, and/or nursing home, both before retirement and afterwards.

 Then save this version as the Current version.
 Now save it again as the Proposed version.

-So if you sell these insurance policies, then this is the best financial tool ever created to wake people up, because it forecasts their financial futures in more detail than anything else ever created.
+So if you sell these insurance policies, then this financial tool will help wake people up.
 Everyone will agree with your words saying you need to buy this or that insurance policy, but it's the numbers that make people get out their checkbooks and sign applications.

 For consumers and investors, you should know these facts and buy the appropriate amount of insurance.
 RWR will tell you how much you need.